IBM/lagraph/docs/graphs-overview.md

 1$ if there is an edge $e_{ij}$ from vertex $v_i$ to vertex $v_j$ and is zero otherwise.

-For the algebraic approach the intuitions are a little different, the basic intuitive operation of finding successors by performing an edge traversal in the vertex-centric world becomes a matrix multiplication in the algebraic world.
+For the algebraic approach the intuitions are a little different.
+The basic intuitive operation of finding successors by performing an edge traversal in the vertex-centric world becomes a matrix multiplication in the algebraic world.
 Here is a simple example that demonstrates